Is Florida a Community Property State?

 • Any other relevant factor the court deems necessary: Judges have discretion to consider circumstances unique to your case, such as health conditions, parental responsibilities, or previous misconduct, when determining what’s equitable.

 So while a 50/50 split may happen in some cases, it’s not guaranteed.
 Understanding how equitable distribution works is the first step in protecting your interests, especially when classifying what qualifies as marital property.
+This approach prioritizes fairness and considers the unique circumstances of each couple’s financial situation.

 What Is Considered Marital Property in Florida?